MYanello/bank-app/README.md

 - Allow more finegrained yield period control
 - Order submittal message shouldn't move everything down
 - E2E tests for the api
+  - Need an order delete endpoint or function for cleaning up the test
 ## Running
 If you have a specific port you want to run on you can choose that with `export PORT=9000`, the default port is 8080.
 After starting it can be accessed in the browser at http://localhost:8080 and api docs can be seen at http://localhost:8080/docs